silky/linear-types-talk-jan-2021/README.md

 ## Talk

-You can find the slides for the talk here: <./slides/talk.md>.
+You can find the slides for the talk here: [./slides/talk.md](./slides/talk.md).

-In order to run them, you could use [patat]().
-If you're on linux and using konsole (like me) you'll need to use my hacked version of [patat](https://github.com/silky/patat/tree/terrible-hack-that-i-feel-very-guilty-about) so that the image of SPJ clears when you switch slides.
+In order to run them, you could use [patat](https://github.com/jaspervdj/patat/), However,  if you're on linux and using konsole (like me) you'll need to use my hacked version of [patat](https://github.com/silky/patat/tree/terrible-hack-that-i-feel-very-guilty-about) so that the image of SPJ clears when you switch slides.